 - 1. Select Ports Dial-In Profile Settings. - 2.
 To enable logging in to the console system through the modem and select a condition for which logging in is allowed, perform the following steps. - a.
 To allow callback connections only, select Callback. - b.
 To allow any connection, select Enable. - 3.
 To enable OTP authentication, select Enable from the OTP Login Authentication menu. - 4.
 To enable and select a condition for PPP connections, perform the following steps. - a.
 To allow PPP callback connections only, select Callback. - b.
 To allow any connection, select Enable. - 5.
 When the PAP authentication protocol is configured for the port, select the authentication type from the PPP/PAP Authentication menu. - 6.
-Use the drop-down menu to enable or disable the caller ID filter. - 7.
 Click Save.